Blogs/AI

 Namespaces

 Namespaces in Pinecone act as logical partitions within an index.
-They allow you to segment your data into distinct subsets, enabling you to manage and query different datasets independently.
-Each index can support up to 10,000 namespaces, providing significant flexibility for various applications.
+They allow data segmentation into independent subsets, which is critical for multi-tenant systems, environment separation, or domain-specific retrieval.
+Each index can support up to 10,000 namespaces, offering strong structural flexibility for production applications.

 Using Namespaces Effectively